abois/paginIt/README.md

   * ``slideEffect``
    *Requires jQuery UI*
-   - Set to true, paginit display the pages with a slide effect
+   - Set to true, paginit displays the pages with a slide effect
    - default: `true`

   * ``effectDuration``